opportunities-header.png

 How To Apply

-Each year, applicants are shortlisted on the basis of their applications and invited to the British Council for an interview in New Delhi in February.
-The panels of Indian experts are chaired by CWIT.
-Results of the interviews are announced in early April.
+Each year, applicants are shortlisted on the basis of their applications and invited to participate in an online interview.
+The panel of Indian experts are chaired by CWIT.
+Results of the interviews are announced in April.

 Your application form should include a Statement of Purpose, stating clearly which course you plan to follow, what you want to do in the UK and how you plan to put this into use on returning to India.